rontarrant/gtkDcoding/docs/_posts/2019-11-08-0086-nodes-v-node-drawing-routines.md

 ## Conclusion

 Full disclosure: I didn’t start with the image of the node and develop the drawing routines from it.
 I started with a hand-drawn node, went to an *Inkscape* drawing, then developed the drawing routines.
-Once I got the kinks ironed out and the code was working, I did a screenshot and created the image file from there.
+Once I got the kinks ironed out and the code was working, I did a screen shot and created the image file from there.
 So, in fact, I put the cart before the horse.
 (Don’t tell anyone.)

 Next time, we’ll get into hotspots.
 See you then.